jhsu802701/rails_from_scratch_rails5/02-basic_scripts.md

 # Resetting the Docker container to its original state AND running this script ensures that you
 # are on top of all dependencies and can avoid the old "works on my machine" problem.

+# This is Joel Spolsky's one-step build process at work.

 sh pg-start.sh

 echo '--------------'